 The hike to Baring Falls from the Sun Point area is almost double the Baring Falls Trail from Sunrift Gorge.
 Yet it has plenty of advantages to win you over.

-First, the trailhead starts at the far end of a rather big parking lot.
-Needless to say, it’s a huge plus, especially during the summer season.
+First, the trailhead starts at the far end of a rather big parking lot that even in the summer had plenty of open spots.
 Second, the views of aquamarine St. Mary Lake are to look forward while hiking to Baring Falls.
-Third, the trail is easy, mostly running on the flat surface.
+Third, the trail is easy and virtually flat.

-Follow the same trail to get back to the Sun Point area after you’ve had enough of the waterfall surrounded by refreshing cool air.
+Follow the same trail to get back to the Sun Point area.

-3. Hike to Baring Falls from St. Mary Falls Shuttle Stop
+3. Baring Falls Hike from St. Mary Falls Shuttle Stop

 Hike Stats